-With the propulsion of technology over the past few decades, some older adults are struggling to embrace technological advancements.
+With the impact of rapid growth over the past few decades, some older adults are struggling to embrace technological advancements.
 According to The Globe and Mail, Canadian baby boomers have been much slower in adopting modern tech like online banking than younger generations.

 In a study conducted in 2017 by Pew Research Center, just 26% of baby boomers said they felt confident when using smartphones, computers, and other electronic devices to complete tasks online, but that percentage is rising.
 In 2020, 41% of baby boomers and 45% of older generations said they would prefer to be notified by email about a past-due bill.

 In our recently conducted 2021 Consumer Repayment Preferences Survey, one critical new expectation is that customers want to be contacted about past-due accounts digitally.
 Over 69% of our 2021 survey respondents stated they prefer to be contacted digitally by email or text message compared to 54% in 2020.
 Of those respondents, only those over 77 years of age and older said they prefer to be contacted via traditional methods, meaning it's still not top of mind that older adults feel the need to be contacted digitally.

 Bloomberg reports that as a result of COVID-19, financial institutions are now pushing for older adults to do their day-to-day banking online, which includes paying their bills.
 As a result of older adults being more at risk of getting the virus and staying home, this presents an unprecedented opportunity that the collection industry must take advantage of to help older generations go digital.

 Educate older adults to go digital and apply that logic to past-due customers